ycm-core/YouCompleteMe/README.md

 Note that the line highlighting groups only work when gutter signs are turned on.

+The syntax groups used to highlight regions of text with errors/warnings:
+- `YcmErrorSection`, which falls back to group `SyntasticError` if it exists and then `SpellBad`
+- `YcmWarningSection`, which falls back to group `SyntasticWarning` if it exists and then `SpellCap`

 Here's how you'd change the style for a group:

 ```